 Coming Off Methadone

 Overcoming Methadone dependence and addiction can be a prolonged and challenging process.
-In addition, symptoms of withdrawal can last months, making the journey nearly impossible to complete.
+Besides, withdrawal symptoms can last months, making the journey nearly impossible to complete.

 Symptoms of Methadone Withdrawal

-Withdrawal symptoms typically began within the first 24 hours after the last dose.
+Withdrawal symptoms typically begin within the first 24 hours after the last dose.
 For some, it may take several days for the withdrawal to occur, and it can last weeks or even months.
-Consequently, the first seven to 10 days are often the worst, with intense flu-like and distressing psychological symptoms which can include:
+Consequently, the first seven to 10 days are often the worst, with intense flu-like and distressing psychological symptoms, which can include:

 - Aches and cramping